 Rowan Burke, Procurement Manager, began working for HCP in late 2011 with the establishment of the new HCP Procurement Program.
 She has five years of experience procuring medical equipment for international nonprofit organizations engaged in eye care in the developing world.
 She lives in the Washington, DC, area and works from the HCP Procurement Office in Silver Springs, Maryland.

-Pamela Clapp, Project Manager, began working for HCP in early 2010 and assists in managing USAID-ASHA projects, writes newsletters and other promotional materials, creates and implements organizational systems and fills in wherever necessary.
-Clapp studied math and French at the University of Vermont after taking a year off to live with a family in France.
+Clapp studied math and French at the University of Vermont after taking a year off to live with a family as an Au pair in France.
 She served in the Peace Corps in the Central African Republic and Cameroon in 1995-97 teaching math.
 She returned to Vermont, received a master’s degree in administration at St. Michael’s College and has over 10 years experience working in administration and management for start-up businesses ranging from web site design to online banking.
-Clapp is fluent in French and lives with her two boys and husband in Waterbury, Vermont, where she serves on the town Select Board.

 Beth O’Grady, Operations/Raiser’s Edge Specialist

 Beth O’Grady began working with HCP in August 2012 as the Raisers Edge and Operations Specialist.
 Beth works on our database and donor management, as well as various other tasks.
 She has over nine years of nonprofit experience, mainly in development, as well as volunteer and program management.
-Beth grew up in Virginia where she earned her BBA at James Madison University.
-In 2004, Beth moved to Colorado to serve in Americorps, and ended up staying in Denver for several more years.
-While in Colorado, Beth earned her MBA from the University of Colorado and also met her husband, a native Vermonter.
-In the Fall of 2011, Beth moved to Vermont, and is currently living in Waterbury with her husband and their giant cat, Chase.
+O’Grady grew up in Virginia where she earned her BBA at James Madison University.
+In 2004, she moved to Colorado to serve in Americorps, and ended up staying in Denver for several more years.
+While in Colorado, she earned her MBA from the University of Colorado and also met her husband, a native Vermonter.
+In the Fall of 2011, she moved to Vermont, and is currently living in Waterbury with her husband and their giant cat, Chase.